MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Default-State-and-Block-Shapes/content.md

 ![Shapes-Array](assets/Shapes-Array.png)

-To access the array containing the shape data, we'll use the _index of the shape followed by the index of the rotation_, e.g.
+To access the array containing the shape data, you'll use the _index of the shape followed by the index of the rotation_, e.g.

 `shapes[shapeIndex][rotationIndex]`